 Hunger is a problem in America.
-At least 10% of Americans report experiencing food insecurity.
+Almost 13% of Americans report experiencing food insecurity.
 At the same time, those who rely on nutrition programs such as the Supplemental Nutrition Assistance Program (SNAP), report that some of the top barriers to healthier eating are the affordability of food, a lack of cooking skills and lack of time to prepare foods.

 Frozen food is a solution in providing convenient, year-round nutrition and affordable meals for every community.
 Easy to follow, on-package instructions help consumers prepare meals with minimum equipment, cooking skills, or time and satisfy diverse preferences by aligning with cultural norms.
 Frozen foods also help shoppers save valuable time otherwise needed for food preparation and reduce waste.